 Wrigley Botanical Gardens History

-The Wrigley Botanical Gardens was completed by Ada Wrigley in 1945 though she began work on the gardens in 1935 with the help of horticulturists Albert Conrad.
-Ada built the gardens around the memorial to her husband who was best known as the founder of Wrigley chewing gum.
+Ada Wrigley completed the Wrigley Botanical Gardens in 1945 though she began work on the gardens in 1935 with the help of horticulturists Albert Conrad.
+Ada built the gardens around the memorial to her husband, who was best known as the founder of Wrigley chewing gum.

 Wrigley Gardens Plants